julien-sobczak/the-notewriter/website/src/content/docs/developers/presentation.md

 ### Linter `internal/core/lint.go`

 The [command `nt lint`](../reference/commands/nt-lint.md) check for violations.
 All files are inspected (rules may have changed even if files haven't been modified).
 The linter reuses the method `walk` to traverse the _repository_.
-The linter doesn't bother with well-formed objects and reuses the type `ParsedFile`, `ParsedNote`, `ParsedMedia` to find errors.
+The linter doesn't bother with stateful objects and reuses the type `ParsedFile`, `ParsedNote`, `ParsedMedia` to find errors.

 Each rule is defined using the type `LintRule`: